 The Special Collections Division houses two research centers and rich and diverse collections documenting the history, culture and physical environment of the city of Las Vegas, southern Nevada and the American West, the international gaming industry, and the history of UNLV.
 Special Collections provides graduate fellowships for UNLV students to work with its extensive collections in a variety of individualized collection and research projects which have included the processing of archival collections, oral history, and the creation of digital collections.
-For more information, contact Peter Michel, Director, Special Collections.
+For more information, contact Michelle Light, Director, Special Collections.

 The Gaming Research Fellowship program encourages both junior and senior academics to broaden their inquiry into the fields of gambling and gaming by granting two- and four-week residencies, supported by stipends, at UNLV Special Collections, where they investigate the historical, social, and cultural impact of gambling in a variety of disciplines and methodologies.
 As part of their residency, Fellows give a public talk about their research and contribute a paper to the Center’s Occasional Paper Series.